 This course is designed to prepare students for the application process and testing procedures needed for completion of their certification exam.
 Content provides review of all laboratory materials, competencies, and guidelines necessary for completion of the exam.
-Prerequisites: Semesters I, II, III, and IV courses

 MLT 210 Externship